 Revenues in excess of benefit payments are invested to provide additional trust fund income.
 Legislation enacted in 2001 allowed for Railroad Retirement Account funds transferred to the NRRIT to be invested in non-governmental assets, as well as in governmental securities.
-Funds transferred from the Social Security Equivalent Benefit (SSEB) Account to the NRRIT are allowed to be invested only in governmental securities.
-Under the financial interchange provisions, the Railroad Retirement program's SSEB Account and the trust funds interchange amounts on an annual basis so that each trust fund is in the same position it would have been had railroad retirement always been covered under Social Security.
+Funds transferred from the SSEB Account to the NRRIT are allowed to be invested only in governmental securities.
+Under the financial interchange provisions, the RRP's SSEB Account and the trust funds interchange amounts on an annual basis so that each trust fund is in the same position it would have been had railroad retirement always been covered under Social Security.

-Since its inception, NRRIT has received \$21.3 billion from RRB (including \$19.2 billion in fiscal year 2003, pursuant to the Railroad Retirement and Survivors' Improvement Act of 2001) and returned \$22.9 billion.
-During fiscal year 2018, the NRRIT made net transfers of \$1.8 billion to the RRB to pay retirement benefits.
+Since its inception, NRRIT has received \$21.3 billion from RRB (including \$19.2 billion in fiscal year 2003, pursuant to the Railroad Retirement and Survivors' Improvement Act of 2001) and returned \$24.7 billion.
+During fiscal year 2019, the NRRIT made net transfers of \$1.8 billion to the RRB to pay retirement benefits.
 Administrative expenses of the trust are paid out of trust assets.
-The balance as of September 30, 2018, and 2017, of non-federal securities and investments of the NRRIT are disclosed in Note 7-Debt and Equity Securities.
+The balance as of September 30, 2019, and 2018, of non-federal securities and investments of the NRRIT are disclosed in Note 7-Debt and Equity Securities.